-- High quality CPD including RWI, Precision Teaching, Emotion Coaching and the CPT four/six principles of learning and teaching. - A knowledge rich curriculum which gives pupils exposure to a wide a range of cultures, raises aspirations and broadens life experiences through the Hill Farm Promise. - Class teachers and phase leaders ensure that all targeted interventions are delivered to a high standard so that gaps in learning, measured against age-related expectations, are closed where they exist. - Ouality first teaching for all.

-- The school places a strong emphasis on ensuring all PP eligible pupils receive high quality teaching; responsive on-going formative assessment is essential to ensure these pupils make strong progress. - Resources are targeted at pupils at risk of underachievement in terms of low and high attainment. - Interventions for identified pupils with specific targets are overseen and evaluated by the Pupil Premium Lead. - Interventions are additional to quality first teaching and class teachers retain accountability for pupil achievement.
+- High quality CPD including RWI, Emotion Coaching and the CPT four/six principles of learning and teaching for all staff. - A knowledge and skills rich curriculum which gives pupils exposure to a wide a range of cultures, raises aspirations and broadens life experiences through the Hill Farm Promise. - Class teachers ensure that all targeted interventions are delivered to a high standard so that gaps in learning, measured against age-related expectations, are closed where they exist. - Quality first teaching for all. - The school places a strong emphasis on ensuring all PP eligible pupils receive high quality teaching; responsive on-going formative assessment is essential to ensure these pupils make strong progress. - Resources are targeted at pupils at risk of underachievement in terms of low and high attainment. - Interventions for identified pupils with specific targets are overseen and evaluated by the Pupil Premium Lead. - Interventions are additional to quality first teaching and class teachers retain accountability for pupil achievement.